 TEST ACCEPTANCE CRITERIA ANALYTICAL METHOD Identification a) TLC The principal spot obtained with solution (a) corresponds in position, appearance and intensity to that obtained with solution (b).
 1.14.1 Thin-layer chromatography b) Spectro- photometry The absorption spectrum of the resulting solution, when observed between 200 nm and 320 nm, exhibits two maxima at about 231 nm and 255 nm, and two minima at about 218 nm and 242 nm.
-I.6 Spectrophotometry in the visible and ultraviolet regions c) HPLC The retention time of the principal peak in the chromatogram obtained with solution (1) corresponds to the retention time of the peak due to chlorhexidine in the chromatogram obtained with solution (2).
-1.14.4 High-performance liquid chromatography рН 5.0-7.5 1.13 pH value Assay 90.0-110.0% 1.14.4 High-performance liquid chromatography Impurity P (4- chloroaniline) In the chromatogram obtained with solution, (1) the area of any peak corresponding to 4-chloroaniline is not greater than the area of the principal peak in the chromatogram obtained with solution (2) (0.05% [m/m] of 4-chloroanilin in the amount of chlorhexidine digluconate solution used to prepare the topical solution).
+I.6 Spectrophotometry in the visible and ultraviolet regions c) HPLC The retention time of the principal peak in the chromatogram obtained with solution (I) corresponds to the retention time of the peak due to chlorhexidine in the chromatogram obtained with solution (2).
+1.14.4 High-performance liquid chromatography рН 5.0-7.5 I.13 pH value Assay 90.0-110.0% I.I4.4 High-performance liquid chromatography Impurity P (4-chloroaniline) In the chromatogram obtained with solution, (1) the area of any peak corresponding to 4-chloroaniline is not greater than the area of the principal peak in the chromatogram obtained with solution (2) (0.05% [m/m] of 4-chloroanilin in the amount of chlorhexidine digluconate solution used to prepare the topical solution).
 1.14.4 High-performance liquid chromatography

 Table CD-52.
-US Pharmacopeia Specifications for Chlorhexidine Digluconate Topical Solution b) TLC The principal spot from the Sample solution corresponds in color, size, and Rf value to that from the standard solution.
-USP<201> рН 5.0-7.0 USP<791> Assay 90.0-110.0% USP<621> Impurities (p- chloroaniline) The p-chloroaniline peak area from the Sample solution is NMT the p-chloroanilin peak are from the Standard solution (equivalent to NMT 500 ppm in the portion of chlorhexidine digluconate solution used to prepare the topical solution).
+US Pharmacopeia Specifications for Chlorhexidine Digluconate Topical Solution

+TEST ACCEPTANCE CRITERIA ANALYTICAL METHOD Identification a) HPLC The retention time of the major peak for chlorhexidine from the sample solution corresponds to that of the standard solution, as obtained in the assay.
+USP<621> b) TLC The principal spot from the Sample solution corresponds in color, size, and Rf value to that from the standard solution.
+USP<201> рН 5.0-7.0 USP<791> Assay 90.0-110.0% USP<621> Impurities (p-chloroaniline) The p-chloroaniline peak area from the Sample solution is NMT the p-chloroanilin peak are from the Standard solution (equivalent to NMT 500 ppm in the portion of chlorhexidine digluconate solution used to prepare the topical solution).
 USP<621>